toine512/Arduino-breadboard-1.6.x/README.md

 # Arduino-breadboard-1.6.x
-Board files for Arduino-compatible ATmega328P on a breadboard using 8MHz internal oscillator.
+Board files for Arduino-compatible ATmega328P on a breadboard using 8 MHz internal oscillator.

 Includes proper boards.txt file for Arduino IDE v.
 1.6.x.